Once you are setting up your encoder, you will need to input a number of settings. Here are the ones that we recommend for the best quality streaming.

 This should be less than 160 Kbps.

 It's always best to send us as many bitrates as possible.
 Each bitrate will be a separate stream out of your encoder.
-If your encoder cannot handle multiple bitrates, we recommend using our live transcoding service.
-Feel free to reach out to us and find out how you can add it to your plan.
+If your encoder cannot handle multiple bitrates, we recommend using our live transcoding service, which is included in the Pro+ and Premium plans.

 Here are our recommended settings per bitrate.